 Most of the holiday light displays are open on Christmas Eve and some are open on Christmas Day.
 This includes the lights at Callaway Gardens, Veterans Park, Atlantic Station, Stone Mountain, Life University, Lanier Islands, Atlanta Botanical Garden, etc. If you’d like to see lights on one of the holidays, reserve soon — the light shows are selling out.

 BUT WAIT — you don’t have to spend a dime!
-You can visit the PRISM Winter Lights installation at Woodruff Park for FREE, or drive by light displays in neighborhoods and at private homes.
+You can visit the holiday lights at Brook Run Park in Dunwoody for FREE, or drive by light displays in neighborhoods and at private homes.

 Play in the snow at Lanier Islands